LibrariesHacked/librarieshacked.github.io/_posts/2019-10-27-public-libraries-data-strategy.md

 I read through the report, interested in whether there would be a strategy for public library data.

 There was a little, but not much.
-The main mentions are almost exclusively in regards to the **National monitoring and evaluation** section.
+The main mentions were in regards to the **National monitoring and evaluation** section.
 This was referencing national data collection of library data, with two potential impacts of the work:

 - Evidence of impact and value
 - Information to support making the case for libraries